-8. Record Keeping
+Record Keeping

-- Staff will record any welfare concern that they have about a child on the setting's safeguarding incident/concern form (with a body map if injuries have been observed) and pass them without delay to the DSL.
-Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff. - All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
-If members of staff are in any doubt about recording requirements, they should discuss their concerns with DSL. - Incident/Welfare concern forms (green forms) are kept on the Safeguarding Notice Board located in the staff room. - Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
+Staff will record any welfare concern that they have about a child on My Concern (with a body map if injuries have been observed) without delay.
+Records will be completed as soon as possible after the incident/event, using the child's words.
+The staff member will also notify the DSL.

+All safeguarding concerns, discussions and decisions (and justifications for those decisions) will be recorded in writing.
+If members of staff are in any doubt about recording requirements, they should discuss their concerns with the DSL.

+Safeguarding records are kept for individual children and are maintained separately from all other records relating to the child in the school.
 Safeguarding records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.
-Safeguarding records are shared with staff on a 'need to know' basis only. - All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover.
-These will be given to the new DSL and a receipt of delivery will be obtained. - Detailed guidance on Record Keeping is found in a separate document "Guidelines for Safeguarding Record Keeping in Schools".
+Safeguarding records are shared with staff on a 'need to know' basis only.

+All safeguarding records will be transferred in accordance with data protection legislation to the child's subsequent school/setting, under confidential and separate cover.
+These will be given to the new DSL and a receipt of delivery will be obtained.

+Detailed guidance on Record Keeping is found in a separate document "Guidelines for Safeguarding Record Keeping in Schools".

-- All Staff WILL familiarise themselves with the responsibilities as outlined in this document. www.kelsi.org.uk/support-for-children-and-young-people/child-protection-and-safeguarding/safeguarding-policies-and-guidance - The Headteacher will be kept informed of any significant issues by the DSL.
+The Trustees will be kept informed of any significant issues by the DSL.

-9. Inter-agency Working
+Inter-agency Working

-- Otford Primary School recognises and is committed to its responsibility to work with other professionals and agencies in line with statutory guidance (WTSC), both to ensure children's needs are met and to protect them from harm.
-All staff will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals, in discussion with parents/carers as appropriate. - Schools are not the investigating agency when there are child protection concerns and the school will therefore pass all relevant cases to the statutory agencies.
-We will however contribute to the investigation and assessment processes as required, and recognise that a crucial part of this may be in supporting the child while these take place. - Otford Primary School recognises the importance of multi-agency working and will ensure that staff are enabled to attend relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings and Early Help meetings. - The School Leadership Team and DSL will work to establish strong and co-operative relationships with relevant professionals in other agencies.
+New School, Canterbury recognises and is committed to its responsibility to work with other professionals and agencies in line with statutory guidance (WTSC), both to ensure children's needs are met and to protect them from harm.
+All staff will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals, in discussion with parents/carers as appropriate.

+Educational Settings are not the investigating agency when there are child protection concerns and the school will therefore pass all relevant cases to the statutory agencies.
+We will however contribute to the investigation and assessment processes as required, and recognise that a crucial part of this may be in supporting the child while these take place.

+New School, Canterbury recognises the importance of multi-agency working and will ensure that staff are enabled to attend relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings and Early Help meetings.

+The Leadership Team and DSL will work to establish strong and co-operative relationships with relevant professionals in other agencies.

-10. Confidentiality and Information Sharing
+Confidentiality and Information Sharing

-- Otford Primary School recognises that all matters relating to child protection are confidential.
-The Headteacher or DSL will only disclose information about a pupil to other members of staff on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep any information about children, families and colleagues which have access to as a result of their role confidential, they also have a professional responsibility to share information with other agencies in order to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
-Further advice on responding to disclosures can be found in appendix 4. - DfE Guidance on Information Sharing (March 2015) provides further detail.
-This can be found the Safeguarding folder on the intranet. - If the school is made aware of any safeguarding concerns which they feel need to be shared with the wider community (including other local schools) then advice will be sought from the Education Safeguarding team to ensure that the integrity of any subsequent investigations are maintained and that all members of the community are safeguarded.
+New School Canterbury recognises that all matters relating to child protection are confidential.
+The Trustees or DSL will only disclose information about a pupil to other members of staff on a 'need to know' basis.

+All members of staff must be aware that whilst they have duties to keep any information about children, families and colleagues which they have access to as a result of their role confidential, they also have a professional responsibility to share information with other agencies in order to safeguard children.

+All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
+Further advice on responding to disclosures can be found in appendix 3.

+DfE Guidance on Information Sharing (March 2015) provides further detail.
+This can be found in the Office.

+If New School, Canterbury is made aware of any safeguarding concerns which they feel need to be shared with the wider community (including other local schools) then advice will be sought from the Education Safeguarding team to ensure that the integrity of any subsequent investigations are maintained and that all members of the community are safeguarded.

-11. Complaints
+Complaints